-The extent to which the proposal meets the objectives of the Jean Monnet action: addresses EU Studies (as described in the introductory paragraph), • fosters dialogue between the academic world and society, including local and state level policy-makers, civil servants, civil society actors, representatives of the Relevance of the different levels of education and of the media; generates knowledge and insights that can support EU policy-making and project generates knowledge and insights that can support EO policy-making an strengthen the role of the EU in a globalised world; includes active outreach and educational work that will spread knowledge about (maximum score 25 EU subjects to wider society (beyond academia and specialised audiences) and will points) bring the EU closer to the public.
-The extent the proposal reaches priority target groups: $\circ$ Higher education students of European Union Studies (as described in the introductory paragraph).
-Higher education students who do not automatically come into contact with EU studies (in fields beyond law, economics, and political sciences). • For Erasmus+ Partner countries, the potential to enhance EU public diplomacy. • Methodology: quality, novelty and feasibility of the project itself and the viability of Quality of the the proposed methodology; project design and The extent to which the work programme: implementation Is presented in a clear, complete and coherent manner, with due care taken to present the appropriate planning of preparation, implementation, (maximum score: 25 evaluation, follow-up and dissemination phases; points) demonstrates coherence with the project objectives and activities; Monitoring and evaluation strategy Quality of the Level of competence and added value of the team: partnership and Pertinence and complementarity of the profile and expertise of the key staff involved cooperation in the activities proposed (in the academic and non-academic fields, if appropriate) in arrangements terms of European Union Studies (as described in the introductory paragraph) and in (maximum score: 25 terms of the specific theme addressed by the proposal points)
+The extent to which the proposal meets the objectives of the Jean Monnet action: Relevance of the project (maximum score 25 points) addresses EU Studies (as described in the introductory paragraph), fosters dialogue between the academic world and society, including local, regional, state and EU level policy-makers, civil servants, civil society actors, representatives of the different levels of education and of the media, generates knowledge and insights that can support EU policy-making and strengthen the role of the EU in a globalised world, includes active outreach and educational work that will spread knowledge about EU subjects to wider society (beyond academia and specialised audiences) and will bring the EU closer to the public.
+The extent the proposal reaches priority target groups: higher education students of European Union Studies (as described in the introductory paragraph), higher education students who do not automatically come into contact with EU studies (in fields beyond law, economics, and political sciences), for third countries not associated to the Programme, the potential to enhance EU public diplomacy.
+Quality of the project design and implementation (maximum score 25 points) Methodology: quality, novelty and feasibility of the project itself and the viability of the proposed methodology; The extent to which the work programme: Is presented in a clear, complete and coherent manner, with due care taken to present the appropriate planning of preparation, implementation, evaluation, follow-up and dissemination phases; demonstrates coherence with the project objectives and activities; Monitoring and evaluation strategy Quality of the partnership and cooperation arrangements (maximum score 25 points) Level of competence and added value of the team: Pertinence and complementarity of the profile and expertise of the key staff involved in the activities proposed (in the academic and non-academic fields, if appropriate) in terms of European Union Studies (as described in the introductory paragraph) and in terms of the specific theme addressed by the proposal

-The expected impact of the project by having long lasting effects on the institution hosting the Jean Monnet Action; on the students and learners benefiting from the Jean Monnet Action; improved or innovative curricula; increased capacity to attract excellent students; reinforced cooperation with partners from other countries; increased allocation of financial resources to teaching and research on EU subjects within the institution; increased capacity to teach and research on EU subjects Impact • on other organisations and individuals involved at local, regional, national, and/or inipact European levels. (maximum score: 25 Dissemination and communication: points) • The appropriateness and quality of measures aimed at disseminating the outcomes the activities within and outside the institution hosting the Jean Monnet Action: spreading the word; raising awareness of projects and results, enhancing visibility of participants and organizations; reaching out to groups outside the higher education institutions; transferability and translation into new policies and improved practices. • The extent to which the dissemination tools foreseen will reach the target audience via: media exposure (including social media, publications, etc.) o events; Sustainability and continuation: the proposal includes appropriate measures and resources to ensure that the project results and benefits will be sustained beyond the project lifetime.
+The expected impact of the project by having long lasting effects • on the institution hosting the Jean Monnet Action, on the students and learners benefiting from the Jean Monnet Action, improved or innovative curricula, \circ increased capacity to attract excellent students, \circ reinforced cooperation with partners from other countries, \circ increased allocation of financial resources to teaching and research on EU subjects within the institution, increased capacity to teach and research on EU subjects.
+Impact • on other organisations and individuals involved at local, regional, national, and/or impact European levels. (maximum score 25 Dissemination and communication: points) • The appropriateness and quality of measures aimed at disseminating the outcomes of the activities within and outside the institution hosting the Jean Monnet Action: spreading the word, \circ raising awareness of projects and results, enhancing visibility of participants and organizations, reaching out to groups outside the higher education institutions, transferability and translation into new policies and improved practices. • The extent to which the dissemination tools foreseen will reach the target audience via: media exposure (including social media, publications, etc.), o events.
+Sustainability and continuation: the proposal includes appropriate measures and resources to ensure that the project results and benefits will be sustained beyond the project lifetime.

 To be considered for funding, proposals must score at least 70 points in total and 15 points in each award criterion.
-The ex aequo proposals within the same topic will be prioritised according to the scores they have been awarded for the award criterion "relevance of the project" and then "impact".
+The ex aequo proposals will be prioritised according to the scores they have been awarded for the award criterion "relevance of the project" and then "impact".